jggarrett23/PACMAn/README.md

 * Cognitive domain
 * Exercise intensity

 To work with these models immediately, download them from the google drive link into a folder called **Models**.
-Here is an example of how models can be loaded
+Loading them requires a specification of the covariates within the model, priors, data, and the saved file name.
+For example:
 ```R
 # call brms package
 library(brms)